tarwn/lessthandot-hugo/blogs/content/posts/2009-08-10-using-asp-to-retrieve-a-recordset-and-re.md

 select 3 [testValue]
 return 1
 ```
-The recordset object will be populated correctly, but the return value parameter returns &#8220;undefined&#8221;:
+The recordset object will be populated correctly, but the return value parameter returns “undefined”:

 ```asp
 var oConn = Server.CreateObject("ADODB.Connection");